According to the Center for Disease Control, CDC, roughly 2,200 people die each year from alcohol poisoning in the United States.

 Another main factor that leads to alcohol overdose is consuming too much alcohol in a short time period.
 This is typically referred to as binge drinking.
 Binge drinking is so dangerous and harmful to the body, and unfortunately has the ability to cause severe overdoses and death.

-As we all know, your liver is the norgan that heavily deals with alcohol consumption.
+As we all know, your liver is the organ that heavily deals with alcohol consumption.
 Your liver has to metabolize any alcohol that comes into your body.
 A healthy person’s liver has the ability to metabolize 8 grams of pure alcohol per hour.
 When an individual binge drinks, their liver is not able to produce the alcohol at this fast of a rate.
 Typically resulting in malfunctions of the central nervous system.

 The following are common symptoms of alcohol according to a person’s BAC levels: